Baikal BK-D vs Baikal Miner Cube

 Both miners have similar noise levels.
 Check the specs table above for exact decibel readings.

-Which is better for home mining, the Baikal BK-D or Baikal Miner Cube?
+For mining at home, should I pick the Baikal BK-D or the Baikal Miner Cube?

 The Baikal Miner Cube scores 36/100 on our Home Mining Score (vs 31/100 for the Baikal BK-D).
 This composite score factors in noise, power requirements, heat output, size, and setup ease — all critical for residential mining.